-We tested the effects of B. madritensis on E. californica by fitting a linear model with number of total number of emerged B. madritensis individuals as the predictor variable.
-The average value of E. californica for each B. madritensis level was calculated and fitted as the response variable including number of emerged individuals, final number of surviving individuals, above-ground biomass, and below-ground biomass.
-We also tested the effects of the different treatments and the initial density of B. madritnesis on E. californica for the total biomass and final number of individuals (i.e. recruitment).
-We fitted generalized linear regression (GLMs) with a binomial distribution for recruitment and a Gamma distribution for total biomass of values above zero.
+We tested the effects of B. madritensis on E. californica by fitting a linear model with number of total number of emerged B. madritensis individuals as the predictor variable in the greenhouse density trial .
+The average value of E. californica for each B. madritensis level was calculated and fitted as the response variable including number of emerged individuals, final number of surviving individuals, above-ground biomass, and below-ground biomass – why though?
+I thought the point was exotic effects on native benefactor ie the cost of facilitation – I think you need to flip and explain the stats making it clear you are testing CoF not the other way around….
+We also tested the effects of the different treatments and the initial density of B. madritnesis on E. californica for the total biomass and final number – should be propoportion I think not number of individuals (i.e. recruitment) so this the key not the other way to put this first - .
+We fitted generalized linear regression (GLMs) with a binomial distribution for recruitment and a Gamma distribution for total biomass of values above zero (Citation).
 We chose this two-part model structure to estimate both the probability of the plant emerging (presence/absence) and the biomass values of plants that emerged (Foster and Bravington 2013).
 Models were run separately for each treatment type (i.e. water, shade, and clipping).
-We ran each model separately because the treatments were not fully crossed and this method allowed for comparisons among levels within each treatment.
+We ran each model separately because the treatments were not fully crossed – ahah so not orthogonal?, and this method allowed for comparisons among levels within each treatment.
+All stats were done in R… etc and list and cite packages above for each test.

 Results

 The 700 shrubs measured in the field were on average 1.33 ± 0.015 m tall, 3.45 ± 0.051 m along the longest diameter, 9.32 ± 0.27 m2 in area, and a density of 43.2 ± 6.27 shrubs per hectare.
 B. madritensis was the dominant grass species comprising greater than 60% of the annual plant community (Filazzola et al. 2018).
 The average RDM value was 7.04 ± 0.21 g per quadrat or 348 ± 10.4 kg of biomass per hectare.
 Shrub density was negatively correlated to the interpolated RDM values with larger and less dense shrubs being more frequent in areas of high RDM (F18 = 13.9, p = 0.0015, r2 = 0.41; Figure 1).
+So is the assumption here that RDM is all or mostly exotic??
+Some referee will challenge this so best make a clear statement in methods about this… do you also have brome densities?
+I think you do right?
+If not, I have those data from another dataset for you – should add I think?
+Be cool to test.
+Do you still have the RDM in bags?
+I think I saw it in the storage room in lumbers?
+What proportion of RDM is brome?

-The overall number of individuals that survived until the end of the experiment was significantly greater in pots with full-sun (χ2 = -10.7, p = 0.0011) and at intermediate levels of sand within the soil (F2 = 20.6, p = 0.046, r2 = 0.91; Figure 3).
-However, the estimated rate of survival for E. californica was significantly lower in full-sun microsites (χ2 = -12.8, p < 0.001; Figure 2a) and with increasing sand in soil (χ2 = -23.3, p < 0.001; Figure 2b).
+The proportion established of ephedra? in the abiotic factor greenhouse trial was significantly greater in pots with full-sun (χ2 = -10.7, p = 0.0011) and at intermediate levels of sand within the soil (F2 = 20.6, p = 0.046, r2 = 0.91; Figure 3).
+However, the rate of survival for E. californica was significantly lower in full-sun microsites (χ2 = -12.8, p < 0.001; Figure 2a) and with increasing sand in soil (χ2 = -23.3, p < 0.001; Figure 2b). ok – I would call the first trial abiotic factor trial and the second one density competition trial or something like that to make it clear.